RadAlpaca11/robot-experiments/Notes/AgiBotWorldNotes.md

 Visualizing the dataset opens in rerun and has many windows:
 - action graph
 - observation.images.back_left_fisheye
-    - this is the view of the person controlling the robot
 - observation.images.back_right_fisheye
 - observation.images.cam_top_depth
-    - depth sensor
 - observation.images.hand_left
-    - the left hand is the one that picks up the items to scan
 - observation.images.hand_right
-    - the right hand is the one that scans the items
 - observation.images.head_center_fisheye
 - obsercation.images.head_left_fisheye
 - observation.images.head_right_fisheye